Fabien-Couthouis/genetic_algorithm_for_knapsack_problem/README.md

 ## Algorithm details
 Knapsacks and items are generated at random.

-2 methods of parent selection are implemented here:
+2 methods of parents selection are implemented here:
 * Selection wheel
 * Tournament